redhat-openstack/website/source/uncategorized/gettingstartedhavana-w-gre.html.md

 -- compute host eth0 192.168.122.3, eth1 192.168.123.3
  Each visualization environment is different.
 [NeutronLibvirtMultinodeDevEnvironment](NeutronLibvirtMultinodeDevEnvironment) shows an example of how to setup these two hosts using libvirt.

+Ensure NetworkManager and firewalld are disabled.
+You may also have to set selinux to permissive, there has been a dhcp-agent bug that selinux had to be disabled because of.

 ## Installation

 The multi-node installation follows [QuickStartLatest](QuickStartLatest) for the most part.
 The main difference is how packstack is invoked.
 Run the commands for installation on the control node.